 HoboLoco’s newly patented “virtual reality locomotion device,” allows users to play video games by using their feet in the same way that a keyboard, mouse, and gamepad are typically used.
 The controller works with any gaming platform through USB or Bluetooth connections.

 The device loosely resembles a hoverboard, but it’s stationary, with no wheels.
 The controller allows for movement in every direction and can let the player walk, ride, or drive within a video game, while some games offer additional in-game actions.
 There are also vibration features embedded in the device to allow players to feel like they’re moving.

-The controller’s abilities may not stop at video games.
+But the controller’s abilities may not stop at video games.
 Tett—who is currently pursuing a master’s degree in innovation & entrepreneurship from UT Dallas—could see his device possibly working with remotely controlling robots and helping people with rehabilitation.
-He also hopes that this foot-operated controller will benefit wounded veterans, those who were born with missing hands or arms, and others.
+He also hopes that this foot-operated controller will benefit veterans who have sustained injuries, people with upper limb differences, and those facing other physical challenges.

-“I’m just starting to get some exposure to the device and the reactions are great.
-I recently demo’d it for the director of an esports team and he commented that it is quite intuitive to use.
-He also said gamers are looking for new advantages,” Tett says.
-“It became apparent after building and testing prototypes that this device might have even more value as part of a solution for those who have difficulty with hand controllers to play video games.”
+Tett says it was apparent after building and testing prototypes that his device “might have even more value as part of a solution for those who have difficulty with hand controllers to play video games.

 Get on the list.